Skip to main content

 Need to size a starting battery by CCA instead?
 The <a href="/battery/cold-cranking-amps-calculator">cold cranking amps calculator</a> handles that by engine size and climate.

 Reserve capacity is a useful spec for automotive batteries but a poor metric for deep cycle applications.
 Convert to amp-hours using the formula above, then use the Ah figure for all your sizing and runtime calculations.
+For a step-by-step walkthrough of turning those amp-hours into actual hours of runtime, see our battery runtime guide.

 Last updated: